 - You (hopefully) go back to Facebook to test it out and there's the old thumbnail, hanging around when it's not wanted. #$!^#$!^%$!

 What to do?
-What a few days before Facebook decides to update it cache of your content?
-Unacceptable.
-But there is a neat little trick and it lives at the Facebook Debugger: https://developers.facebook.com/tools/debug
+Wait a few days before Facebook decides to update its cache of your content?

 End result: updated thumbnail image.